A year in the garden at Waddesdon

 The garden is beginning to wake from its winter sleep.
 Scillas will be flowering and colour will be creeping into the spring bedding displays.
 Early daffodils will be showing colour.
 Winter interest plants, that can be found on the way to Tay Bridge featuring colourful stemmed and winter flowering shrubs, will be looking good.

-Spring bedding will be in full flower, with the parterre bedding a mixture of tulips and polyanthus in red and gold (yellow).
-At the Aviary we'll have a display of white polyanthus and tulips.
-A mixture of Narcissus 'Tresamble', white bellis and blue myosotis will fill the Avenue beds.
+Spring bedding will be in full flower, with the parterre bedding a mixture of tulips and polyanthus in red and yellow.
+At the Aviary we'll have a display of white polyanthus and yellow tulips.
 The rest of the garden will be a profusion of wallflowers, primroses and polyanthus.
 Daffodil Valley, Tay Bridge and Tulip Patch will be full of daffodils.

 Cascade Bank will be looking good with spring flowering shrubs.
 Late May is our bedding changeover time with ornamental beds being planted up with summer bedding.
 Some colour from bluebells and lily of the valley will be in other areas of the garden.
 The trees will begin to burst into leaf.

-The theme for our carpet bedding is inspired by our summer exhibition in the Coach House 'Creatures and Creations: art by Platon H and designs by Mary Katrantzou inspired by Rothschild species'.
-The pattern is by Platon H based on the flame lily 'Gloriosa superba Rothschildiana'.
-The Parterre will be planted out with pink begonias, blue ageratum, red and blue petunias.
+The theme for our carpet bedding is inspired by The Rothschild Collection and exhibitions.
+This year's design is by Michael Eden, a pixelated interpretation of the Manor's south façade.
 The 3D birds will be planted with 1,000 tiny carpet bedding plants and will begin to fill out and settle in.
-White salvias, nemesia and ageratum will be planted in the Aviary.
 Exotic planting will be filling out Tropical Mound and the Bachelor's Wing, and in the trial beds we will give a taster of future bedding schemes.
 The Rose garden will be full of flower and scent.

 July and August